Tommy Grady: Albany Empire

 On April 2, 2018, Grady returned to the AFL with the expansion Albany Empire.
-He led the team to the best regular season record and was named the All-Arena team, but lost in the semifinals to two-win Washington Valor.
-He stayed with the Empire for the 2019 season and defeated the Philadelphia Soul in ArenaBowl XXXII, giving Grady his first Arena Bowl championship.
-Grady won the Most Valuable Player Award in 2018 and 2019.
+He led the team to the best regular season record while earning AFL MVP and All-Arena honors, but lost in the semifinals to the two-win Washington Valor.
+He stayed with the Empire for the 2019 season and defeated the Philadelphia Soul in ArenaBowl XXXII, giving Grady his first ArenaBowl championship.
+He was named the ArenaBowl XXXII MVP after completing 16 of 25 passes for 200 yards and five touchdowns.
+After his victory in the ArenaBowl, Grady was the subject of jokes and comparisons to the similary named NFL quarterback, Tom Brady, who also won the Super Bowl in 2019.
 The AFL folded after the 2019 season.

-Grady returned to Albany when a new version of the Empire joined the National Arena League (NAL) in 2021.
-In the 2021 season, Grady made the All-NAL Second Team, as well as leading the team to the 2021 championship.
+Grady returned to Albany when a new version of the Empire joined the NAL in 2021.
+In the 2021 season, Grady completed 70.3% of his passes for 2,050 yards, 50 touchdowns, and eight interceptions, garnering All-NAL second-team recognition.
+He also led the Empire to a victory in the 2021 NAL championship game.
 Following the season, he claimed the new organization had not paid his championship bonus, that the experience off-field was the worst of his career, and considered himself retired.
 He was subsequently suspended indefinitely by the league because of his public statements about the team, which the league claimed to be false.